Luxoft/qml-coreui/docs/admin/install.md

 source venv/bin/activate
 ```

-Now install coreui-admin and to exit this python virtual environment call `deactivate`.
+Now install coreui-admin and to exit this python virtual environment run `deactivate`.

 ## First Usage

-After the installation the `coreui-admin` command is at your disposal.
+After the installation, the `coreui-admin` command is at your disposal.

 ```sh
 coreui-admin --help
 ```